apaquino/graphql-openweathermap-server/README.md

 npm run devuild
 ```

-To use view the app, open your browser and go to http://localhost:8888
+To use view the weather app, open your browser and go to http://localhost:8888